 The general biology concentration allows you to build a broad understanding of biological concepts.
 From the essentials of botany and zoology to the most intricate details of organic chemistry, this major provides a solid overview of the science of life.

 Already decided on a career in the medical field?
 Whether your passion is people or animals, the pre-medical/pre-veterinary concentration at Missouri Valley is an in-depth study into the field of biology as it relates to preparation for advanced schooling in biomedical science.
+To apply, complete this form and submit it to a Biology faculty member or the Chair of the Math & Science Division.

 Minor in Biology